5 Keys to Exceptional Email Marketing for Financial Institutions

 Using Data to Craft Your Message

-- Dynamically personalize email content by filling specific fields with subscriber information such as first name.
+- With the plethora of information marketers have access to in 2019, you can and should personalize emails.
+Dynamically personalize email content by filling specific fields with subscriber information such as first name.

 - Send emails based on subscribers’ stage in your sales cycle.

 - Set-up triggers in your email database based on behavior to past emails.
 If someone clicked through to a link on refinancing their home loan, their next email might relate to scheduling a meeting with a home loan expert.

 - Allow subscribers to specify their own email preferences.
 This way, they only receive messages on topics they have decided are interesting.